 I am a philosopher of science with a background in physics, philosophy, and theoretical biology.
 My research focuses on topics in the philosophy of the life and social sciences, in biology and society, and in research ethics.
 Officially I am Professor of Philosophy of Science and Technology in the Institute of Philosophy at Leibniz Universität Hannover, with a secondary appointment as Professor in the Centre for Ethics and Law in the Life Sciences (CELLS).
-I am a Fellow of The Linnean Society of London, and Associate Faculty in the Socially Engaged Philosophy of Science Group (SEPOS) and Visiting Fellow in the Center for Interdisciplinarity (C4I), both at Michigan State University.
+I am a Fellow of The Linnean Society of London, and Associate Faculty in the Socially Engaged Philosophy of Science Group (SEPOS) at Michigan State University.

 I hold two Master's degrees (one in physics, with a thesis on the behavior of multilayered superconductors in magnetic fields; the other in philosophy of science, with a thesis on Everett's interpretation of quantum theory) and a Doctoral degree (with a dissertation on the species problem in the philosophy of biology), all from Leiden University.